 Paris 7th Arrondissement Restaurants

-The seventh Arrondissement is known as St-Germain-des-Pres because the church of that name is a landmark in the area.
+The seventh Arrondissement is known as Invalides.
+The Hotel de Invalides, as well as the Eiffel tower are located in this busy and historic district.
 Great for shopping and eating, this area is lively and lovely.

 Aux Fins Gourmets $$